awi-esc/ModelWeights.jl/docs/src/getting-started.md

 - `aliases`: like for `statistics`, the names are arbitrary but must be identical to what you used when preprocessing the data; e.g. ["historical", "historical1"].

-    An alias should refer to a certain `timerange`, e.g. we call the time period from 1951-1980 'historical1'.
+    An alias should refer to a certain `timerange` of a certain experiment, e.g. we call the time period from 1951-1980 'historical1'.
 To load only this data, it thus does not matter whether you set `timerange=["1951-1980"]` or `alias=["historical1"]` within the `Constraint`-object.

 - `timeranges`: timerange; especially for historical data, you may preprocess data for different timeranges,  e.g. ["full", "1980-2014"].